-This house was the backdrop for almost all my childhood memories and it is where I last remember catching a glimpse of the familial bliss that defined my younger years.
-It’s the last place I saw my family together, happy and whole, and if my mother’s soul had not been bound for heaven I’m sure it would have gone straight here.
+This house was the backdrop for almost all my childhood memories, and it is where I last saw the familial bliss that defined my younger years.
+It’s the last place my family was together, happy and whole, and if my mother’s soul had not been bound for heaven, I’m sure it would have gone straight here.

-I wanted to photograph these places and tell you all about it, but finding her was far harder than I expected.
-I’ll still tell you about it one day soon.
+I wanted to photograph these places and tell you all about it, but finding her was far more challenging than expected.
+But I’ll still tell you about it one day soon.